17 Must-Haves for Your Next Report

 Wu Yee Children’s Services is a San Francisco-based nonprofit dedicated to helping children and families thrive.
 The organization provides daily meals and snacks through community food programs, creates childcare opportunities for families and provides early learning scholarships.

-Simple red, white and black custom graphics were also used throughout the report to illustrate the organization’s mission and share key data and successes.
+Simple red, white, and black custom illustrations and icons were also used throughout the report to illustrate the organization’s mission and share key data and successes.

 While the infographic does not share financial information or a letter from the organization’s leadership, it could be paired with those in an email or on the organization’s website.